LV Legislature of the Mexican Congress

-The LV Legislature of the Congress of the Union met from September 1, 1991, to August 31, 1994.
+The LV Legislature of the Congress of the Union of Mexico (55th Congress) met from 1 September 1991 to 31 August 1994.

 32 senators and all of the deputies had been elected in the 1991 legislative elections.
-The deputies served three years and the senators six, continuing into the LVI Legislature of the Mexican Congress.
+The deputies served three years and the senators six, continuing into the 56th Congress.

 The PRI regained near-total control of the legislature, with nearly two-thirds of the deputies and all but three senators.